 - There is actually a version of the story where he does everything he can to stop his wife, but it doesn't work.
 Happily, the King in the Grimm version didn't have to live through such a horrible experience.

-- Don't touch it, you fools!!
-It might be poison!!
+- Don't Touch It, You Idiot!: Don't touch it!
+It might be poison!

 - Eerie Pale-Skinned Brunette: Snow White traditionally has skin as white as snow, lips as red as blood, and hair as black as ebony.